rzubtechno/screen-lock-timer-privacy-policy/README.md

 Screen Lock Timer is designed to work completely offline.
 The application does not require an internet connection to be used.

-All gameplay data, progress, and settings are stored locally on the user's device only.

 ## No Data Collection

 Screen Lock Timer does not collect, store, transmit, or share any personal information or user data.